KamilMalicki/KAMOS/README.md

 KAMOS applications are welcome!
 If you would like to contribute, please follow these tips:
 - write an email to kamilpusiu2008@gmail.com
 - write a message with an attached file

-## License

-This design is licensed under an "All Rights Reserved" license.

 ## Author